The Philippines only joined the Non-Aligned Movement in 1993, thirty-two years after its inception and at the nadir of its geo-political relevance.

 Investment from Beijing into The Philippines has already increased as a result and The Philippines looks to play an important role in China’s One Belt—One Road.

 Duterte has also developed historically strong ties with Russia and looks keen on cementing both a trading and security partnership with a Moscow that is eager to diversify its new partnerships throughout the ASEAN bloc.

 Duterte has made it clear the era of a “colonial mentality” via-a-vis the United States is over.
-While the US Congress and state-funded American bodies disguised as so-called “NGOs” have taken a harsh line against Philippines because of this, Donald Trump appears to have a warm personal relationship with Duterte that continues to develop.
-Because of this, Philippines remains open to respectful trading relations with the United States, while clearly moving in a direction whereby China will become the most important trading partner for Philippines.
-Russia on the other hand, will play an enhanced role in modernising the armed forces of Philippines, thus reducing dependence on the US which has traditionally demanded a say in policy making among all states with which it maintains security agreements.
+While the US Congress and state-funded American bodies disguised as so-called “NGOs” have taken a harsh line against The Philippines because of this, Donald Trump appears to have a warm personal relationship with Duterte that continues to develop.
+Because of this, The Philippines remains open to respectful trading relations with the United States, while clearly moving in a direction whereby China will become the most important trading partner for The Philippines.
+Russia on the other hand, will play an enhanced role in modernising the armed forces of The Philippines, thus reducing dependence on the US which has traditionally demanded a say in policy making among all states with which it maintains security agreements.

 At the same time, Duterte has eased tensions with Malaysia, prioritising trading ties above long running territorial disputes, particularly in respect of Sabah.

 Duterte’s model which stresses cooperation over mutually beneficial trading and security initiatives with both traditional partners and erstwhile rivals is fast becoming the model for all of South East Asia.